JuanCodeAtATime/bamazon_app/README.md

 Upon entering the application, it renders all the items available for sale.
 These items are imported from the **MySQL** ```bamazon database``` as seen on the ```bamazonCustomer.js``` file.

-The items for sale are from the **MySQL** ```products``` table and includes the product ids, names, and prices.
+The items for sale are from the ```bamazon.products``` table.
+A *for loop* is used to display these items by product id, name, and price.

-Upon opening, it prompts users with two messages:
+After displaying the items for sale, the customer is prompted with two messages:
-- It asks for the ID of the product the customer wants to buy.
+- The application asks for the ID of the product the customer wants to buy
-- It also asks for the quantity of the requested item.
+- It also asks for the quantity of the requested item

 Once the customer has placed the order, the application checks if the store has sufficient stock available to fulfill the customer's request.